ClippedStochasticMethods/clipped-SSTM/README.md

 — graphs.ipynb — Jupyter Notebook for making the plots

+— synthetic.ipynb — Jupyter Notebook for running the experiments on synthetic data

 — heavy_tail_bert_cola.ipynb — Jupyter Notebook for running the experiments on BERT + CoLA task

+— heavy_tail_bert_mrpc.ipynb — Jupyter Notebook for running the experiments on BERT + MRPC task

+— heavy_tail_bert_sst-2.ipynb — Jupyter Notebook for running the experiments on BERT + SST-2 task

+— heavy_tail_bert_stsb.ipynb — Jupyter Notebook for running the experiments on BERT + STS-B task

 — heavy_tail_resnet_imagenet.ipynb —  Jupyter Notebook for running the experiments on ResNet + Imagenet-100 task.
 To run these experiments one needs to download Imagenet-100 dataset